yeswanth08/LeetCode-Daily/Patterns/BackTracking/Pattern.md

     > incude / exculude -> we take an empty string or array and we have a option for including and excluding
     > making visited in 2d array -> grid - based (dfs)
     > loope over multiple choices -> trying all different combinations
-    > hasset -> to track the duplicacy
+    > hashset -> to track the duplicacy